Klinger is from Toledo, Ohio, just like his actor, Jamie Farr.

 Throw It In: When a wildfire destroyed most of the show's outdoor set in Malibu during shooting for the final episode, a storyline involving a fire was added to the script.

-During the second and final take of the scene where Henry's death is announced in "Abyssinia, Henry", somebody accidentally (and noisily) dropped a prop surgical tool during the long, shocked silence.
+During filming of the scene in "Abyssinia, Henry" where Radar announces Henry's death, somebody accidentally (and noisily) dropped a prop surgical tool during the long, shocked silence.
 Director Larry Gelbart decided to use it anyway, and later wrote that it worked so perfectly for the scene he wished he'd written it that way.

 Much of the dialogue in "The Interview" is ad-libbed, with the cast improvising in-character responses to Clete Roberts's questions.